 It was great to see that my inbox overflowed after the webinar.
 I received loads of positive responses and I organized a follow-up webinar the 7th of May, where I could share the initial results from the research and invite more speakers to share their experiences!

-The second webinar was organized the 7th of May 2020 and I decided to focus this time on the situation in Kenya.
+The second webinar was organized the 7th of May 2020 and we decided to focus this time on the situation in Kenya.
 Unfortunately, in the previous two weeks, more evidence was pointing towards an increased amount of girls at riks of FGM/C due to Covid-19.
 For example, UNFPA published a Technical Note by the end of April estimating that “Due to pandemic-related disruptions in prevention programmes, 2 million FGM cases could occur over the next decade that would otherwise have been averted.”
 In addition, I also received messages from various activists in from Kenya that there is a real threat to the progress that has been made in the past decade.
 One participant wrote me for example: “I am afraid we will go ten steps backward to what we have achieved.”
 Another powerful message I shared was that of Mariam, a 10 year old girl from Kenya, who shared on Twitter that she is living in an increased fear of FGM/C.

 — Shujaa_Sadia Hussein (@SadearH) May 2, 2020